ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-A interval on a stained metaphase chromosome specified by cytobands.
+An interval on a stained metaphase chromosome, specified by cytobands.
 CytobandIntervals include the regions described by the start and end cytobands.